Access to Practical Nursing | Diploma

 - BC Grade 12 or equivalent

-- Foundations of Math 11, Pre-Calculus 11 or Principles of Mathematics 11 with a minimum grade of 60% or equivalent;
+- Foundations of Math 11 or equivalent with a minimum grade of 60%

-- Biology 12, Anatomy and Physiology 12, or equivalent with a minimum grade of 60%;
+- Biology 12 or equivalent with a minimum grade of 60%;

-- PNUR 103 Anatomy and Physiology for Practical Nurses or equivalent with a grade of 65% or better, taken within the last 5 years;
+PNUR 103 Anatomy and Physiology for Practical Nurses or equivalent with a minimum grade of 65%

-- Minimum 600 Hours of work experience, within the last two years, in a care facility where care is provided to a group of Gerontology clients.
-Work experience must be verified by an official employer letter.
-Individualized home care experience is not acceptable.
+Minimum 600 Hours of work experience within the last two years, in a hospital or residential care facility where care is provided to a group of clients.
+Experience must include providing care to multiple patients/residents at one time whereby prioritizing and critical thinking are required.
+Experience must be verified by an official employer letter.
+Working in a home care environment where you are caring for one person at a time will not meet the 600 hour requirement.

 Step 2: Required for practice education experiences.
 Students who fail to submit any Step 2 documentation will be prohibited from attending practice education experiences.

-- Current Cardiopulmonary Resuscitation (CPR) certificate as outlined in the Practice Education Guidelines (http://hspcanada.net/docs/PEG/1_6_Orientation_Students.pdf).
+- CPR Level C: as outlined in the Practice Education Guidelines (http://hspcanada.net/docs/PEG/1_6_Orientation_Students.pdf).

 *Students who do not meet the immunization requirements may be prohibited from attending practice education experiences.